DaylonC/Wolfram-Automaton/README.md

 ## Introduction

-In Project 1, we wrote three classes to simulate the evolution of [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
 The goal of this project is to simulate a second type of one-dimensional, two-state cellular automaton while writing a minimal amount of new code and avoiding duplicate code.
 In the process, we will modify our Project 1 classes to make it possible to simulate even more types of cellular automata in the future without changing our Project 2 code.